The Cult Test|

 "It is said that the mudhas..."

 It is said by whom?
 And what do they know?

-- And then we have plenty of vague, flowery, and grandiose language that leaves the mind reeling and wishing for something solid to grab ahold of:
+- And then we have plenty of grandiose language and vague, flowery phrases that leave the mind reeling and wishing for something solid to grab ahold of:

 - "The conviction that Krshna is all in all..."